pya/mochi/doc/tutorial.rst

     pip install mochi-kernel

 The kernel dose not work with work with PyPy3 yet.
-Currently (July 2015) the currently PyPy3 release is 3.2 but the Notebook requires at least Python 3.3.
+Currently (July 2015) the latest PyPy3 release supports Python 3.2 but the Notebook requires at least Python 3.3.

 First Steps